 This does not only apply to the GED Language Arts subtest, but it does to all four of the GED subtests.

-It’s not only about reading and writing, but also about understanding the questions correctly, fully, and quickly, which is key as the GED® test is pretty time-pressured.
+It’s not only about reading and writing but also about understanding the questions correctly, fully, and quickly, which is key as the GED® test is pretty time-pressured.
 BestGEDClasses’ free GED online classes offer the support you need to pass the GED test quickly.

 Having a well-rounded vocabulary will definitely help you get through difficult literary passages, and also, writing your essay will be a breeze!